Table of Contents

 First Trimester (Weeks 0 – 12)

-Your primary weight-gain challenge during the first 3 months of your pregnancy is battling that double dose of hormones that can cause nausea like you’ve never known before.
+Your primary weight-gain challenge during the first 3 months of your pregnancy is battling that double dose of hormones that can cause nausea as you’ve never known before.

 You have nearly double the hormones that make singleton expectant moms queasy, so it’s quite possible that you’ll have more intense morning/afternoon/evening sickness.

 Eating small amounts of food can help, so little and often as you can manage it.

 Second trimester (Weeks 13 – 27)